icp4apps/stack-hub/README.md

             - <stack name>
 image-org: <Organisation containing images within registry>
 image-registry: <Image registry hosting images>
-nginx-image-name: <Image name for the generated nginx image, defaults to repo-index>
+nginx-image-name: <Image name for the generated NGINX image, defaults to stack-hub-index>
 ```
 where:
 `name:` is an identifier for this particular configuration